Close Menu

 1. Harness (Not Just a Collar)

-• Shih-Tzus are brachycephalic (flat-faced) dogs, so collars can strain their throats.
+• Shih-Tzus are flat-faced brachycephalic dogs, and collars are not comfortable for their throat.

 2. Comfortable Dog Bed

-• Orthopedic beds help support their joints, especially in older Shih-Tzus.
+• Orthopedic beds support their joints, particularly older Shih-Tzus.

 • Soft, washable covers are a must.